patrickenfuego/FFEncoder/README.md

 ## About

-FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually.
+FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.

 FFEncoder will also auto-crop your video, and works similarily to programs like Handbrake.
 I found myself using Hanbrake a lot for its auto-cropping magic, and decided to find a way to automate it in ffmpeg.
-The script uses ffmpeg's `cropdetect` argument to analyze every frame in the video, saves the output to a file called crop.txt, and then scans crop.txt for the maximum width and height values which are then used for cropping.
+The script uses ffmpeg's `cropdetect` argument to analyze every frame in the video, then saves the output to a file called crop.txt, and finally scans crop.txt for the maximum width and height values.
+These values are then used for cropping.

 ## Script Arugments